Updated March 13, 2023

 Scope of Multithreading

-In today’s technical world software development is not done as it used to be done in historical software.
+In today’s technical world, software development is not done as it used to be done in historical software.

-- Many-core machines are common and we can reduce the computational cost by using multiple threads.
+- Many-core machines are common, and we can reduce the computational cost by using multiple threads.

 - Modern applications fetch information from a variety of sources.

-These two factors are simply telling us that information will be available in asynchronous fashion.
+These two factors are simply telling us that information will be available in an asynchronous fashion.
 So in the near future, what would matter is not multithreading but a way to deal with asynchrony, and asynchrony can only be dealt with multithreading.